lucasnbsb/AwsCertNotes/CICD.md

 #### CodeBuild Locally

-- Install Docer
+- Install Docker
 - Install Codebuild Agent

 #### CodeBuild Inside VPC

 - By default launched outside the VPC
-  - VPC config:
+  - you can specify a VPC config:
-    - id
+    - VPC id
     - subnet id
     - SGs Id
   - Your build can then acess resources inside the VPC